Account-Based Marketing, B2B, & Employees

 Because account-based marketing is about the personal connection and making the marketing and sales efforts more authentic to persons specific needs, employee advocacy is a perfect match.

-As marketing runs their specific campaigns, getting employees in the social mix not only draws more traffic and potential conversions but maximizes the impact of the brand name in front companies/people at those companies.
+As marketing runs their specific campaigns, getting employees into the social mix not only draws more traffic and potential conversions but maximizes the impact of the brand name in front companies/people at those companies.

 Here are a few ways employees help account-based marketing tactics: